jbeich/platform_external_avb/README.md

 e.g. derive `AVB_pk`.
 Both `AVB_pk` and `AVB_pkmd` are passed to the
 `validate_vbmeta_public_key()` operation when verifying a slot.

+On the Pixel 2 and Pixel 2 XL, `AVB_pkmd` can be flashed to the device with fastboot when the bootloader is in the UNLOCKED state:

+    avbtool extract_public_key --key key.pem --output pkmd.bin
+    fastboot flash avb_custom_key pkmd.bin

+It can be cleared with an erase command:

+    fastboot erase avb_custom_key

+Other devices may use a different mechanism for setting a custom public key.

 To prevent rollback attacks, the rollback index should be increased on a regular basis.
 The rollback index can be set with the `BOARD_AVB_ROLLBACK_INDEX` variable: